MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 * Reports from Save the Children, UNICEF, and UNHCR
 * PDFs outlining stakeholder education strategies
 * Case studies on EdTech partnerships in war-affected areas
+* All organized and sturcutred links in [one place](/0_domain_study/resources/Stakeholders%20or%20private%20organizations/links.md)

 ---